 So we use LEG.
 Another one is what percentage of your revenue goes straight out the door to expenses like your rent, your lights, your loan payment on your equipment.

 Guys, if you are not in the Two-Brain family and you want to get access to this information, including a diagnostic tool, you want to go to Two-Brain Business and you want to click on free tools.
 At the bottom of that section, you’re going to find how to make a hundred thousand dollars per year with 150 clients download that PDF.
 It’s got a guide that you can look through.
 It’s got a bunch of scenarios and examples and tactics that you can use.
 Check that out.
 It’s a super important guide.
 It’s totally free.
 Chris, put it together to help you if you’re not in the family.
 So Chris, now we’ve got Two-Brain clients who have a grasp of metrics.
-They understand all these things, and they’ve got this roadmap that you’ve created with like, I don’t know, 600 or whatever it is now, tactics that they can use.
+They understand all these things, and they’ve got this Growth ToolKit that you’ve created with like, I don’t know, 600 or whatever it is now, tactics that they can use.
 How do they figure out what metric to do now or to address now, and then what the hell to do with it?

 Yeah.
 So this is half mentorship and half metrics.
-So what you’ll see on the roadmap is this graph of your progress, you know, on a scale of one to 10, how are you doing it, paying yourself on a scale of one to 10, how high is your average value per client, your ARM on a scale of one to 10, et cetera.
+So what you’ll see on the Growth ToolKit is this graph of your progress, you know, on a scale of one to 10, how are you doing it, paying yourself on a scale of one to 10, how high is your average value per client, your ARM on a scale of one to 10, et cetera.
 And it’s immediately obvious from the second you log in where your weaknesses are.
 You know, I could be a seven out of 10 on length of engagement, meaning I’m keeping people around.
 And I’m a 3 out of 10 on ARM.
 They’re just not paying me enough.
 So from those looking at those two, you can say like, well, your biggest opportunity is to increase your ARM.
 And then from there, uthat opens up like, you know, a whole bunch of different tactics to increase your ARM.
 And depending on where you are in your entrepreneurial journey and a bunch of other things, your mentor will say, OK, here’s the two choices that we have for this month.
 Which one do you want to do?
 And then you pick one and then the mentor says, OK, let’s walk you through it.
 Do you know how to do it?
 Here’s all the resources that you need to do it properly.
 Do you know what the obstacles are?
 Here’s my experience and what the obstacles might be, and here’s how to overcome them.

 And now next month, we’re going to measure your progress and look at your next kind of weakest link.